Abubakar17/Abubakar17/README.md

 ## 🌟 My Powers

-- **Sorcerer of Scripts:** Expert in Python sorcery, brewing potions with TensorFlow, Flask, and Django.
+- **Sorcerer of Scripts:** Expert in Python sorcery, brewing potions with TensorFlow and Pytorch.
 - **Mage of Machine Learning:** Harnessing the power of neural networks and deep learning to unlock the secrets of data.

 ## 🌈 Let's Connect!